 Make sure there is a place within the cage where the guinea pigs can hide out.
+And give them a deep hay litter so they feel they are safe as they run around.
 Guinea pigs are susceptible to heat, so they must be kept away from fireplaces, radiators and sunny windows.
 Make sure the cage is not in a draught.
 As guinea pigs are frightened of loud noises it is a good idea to keep them out of the busiest rooms like a kitchen.
 A bedroom would be a good idea.

 You can exercise your guinea pigs outside their cage but it is important to keep them safe if you are letting them run about freely in the room.
 Get rid of any electric wires at floor level or thread them through plastic pipes, loop up floor length curtains if you don’t want them to be chewed, and keep houseplants away from nibbling guinea pigs (McBride 2011).
 Some of these are poisonous.
 You must supervise them.

 McBride, A., (2011), Guinea Pigs.
 Understanding and caring for your pet, Magnet & Steel.

 These notes are my copyright.
 I am also usually happy to have the exact words reproduced on websites, in return for a link, my name, and if permission is asked beforehand.
 I like to check the websites where it might be used.
 Email me via this website for permission which will usually be given.
 Organisations wishing to use them in print should contact me via this website.
 Copyright © 2007 Celia Haddon.
 All Rights Reserved.